 Why do you want the top spot in the rankings?
-Well, being the first result on the list, your site is going to collect more organic clicks than any of the other results.
-In fact, you’ll likely get somewhere in the neighborhood of 30% of searchers for a given keyword to click on your site.
-That’s an extremely powerful position to hold, and it can drive amazing growth in your business.
+Well, in being the first result on the list, your site is going to collect more organic clicks than any of the other results.
+In fact, you’ll likely get somewhere in the neighborhood of 30% of organic traffic for a given keyword to click on your site.
+That’s an extremely powerful position to hold, and it can drive amazing growth for your business.

 Keywords are at the heart of SEO.
 When we talk about ‘keywords’, we are actually talking about both words and phrases.
 Anything that is entered into the search engine by a web user is considered a keyword.
-Since search engine users can enter anything they’d like into the search bar, there are billions of potential keywords out there.
+Since search engine users can enter anything they’d like as a search term, there are billions of potential keywords out there.
 You can’t target all of them, but you can perform research to pick out the ones that are most important to your success.

-Competitors sites.
-If you already know who your competitors are, bring up their websites and see if you can determine which keywords they are targeting.
+Competitors sites- If you already know who your competitors are, bring up their websites and see if you can determine which keywords they are targeting.
 This should be pretty easy to do by reading their content and paying attention to the phrases that come up repeatedly.
 You can even go as far as to look at the source code for their site and browse their title tags, alt text and meta descriptions.

 There is an art to performing proper keyword research and you are sure to get better as you practice.
 Even without honed skills, however, you can pretty easily assemble a list of solid keywords that will get you going in the world of SEO and help you create your SEO strategy.

 The algorithm that Google uses to sort out websites and display them in a ranked order is not public information.
 In fact, this algorithm would be one of the most valuable things in the world if it were available, as knowing how it works behind the scenes would allow you to cut to the front of the line.
 We aren’t going to know the exact formula – and that formula is always being adjusted – but we are aware of some pieces that influence rankings.

-The presence of keywords.
-This is why keywords are so important – they are going to help you rank for the terms that you are targeting.
+The presence of keywords- This is why keywords are so important – they are going to help you rank for the terms that you are targeting.
 Including the right keywords on your pages won’t guarantee rankings success, but this should be seen as an essential starting point and help you decide on the types of content to create.

-Backlinks.
-The subject of backlinks is worthy of its own article – or book – but we can introduce the concept here.
+Backlinks- The subject of backlinks and link building is worthy of its own article – or book – but we can introduce the concept here.
 Simply put, a backlink is a link from another site that points to your domain.
 These are a positive ranking factor as other sites linking to your site signals to the search engines that there is something worth seeing on your pages.

-A mobile-friendly design.
-These days, the majority of the visitors to your site will be using a mobile device.
-For that reason, your site should include a mobile-friendly design, meaning the pages are rendered on phones and tablets in a way that makes them easy to use.
+A mobile-friendly design- These days, the majority of the visitors to your site will be using a mobile device.
+For that reason, your site should include a mobile-friendly design, meaning the pages are rendered on phones and tablets in a way that makes for a favorable user experience.